 Blue Strike offers free and low-cost resources to help you handle a range of common tasks found in the development office.
 From tip sheets and suggested resources to free webinars and research reports, we provide timely information you can put to use right away.
 In addition to materials intended for a general audience, our services include customized staff and board training, executive mentoring, strategic planning, and transition services.

-Designed for the busy fundraising professional, our free monthly webinars feature field-tested practices and time-saving techniques to help you manage your daily tasks.
-Sign up in advance or just join the day-of.
+Designed for the busy fundraising professional, our free slideshows feature field-tested practices and time-saving techniques to help you manage your daily tasks.
 The slide decks from all previous webinars are posted on our website and free to download.
 We hope you'll find them useful and even share with volunteers and staff.

 Recapturing Lapsed Donors

 Tuesday, Sept.
 15, 2015 at 01:15 PM ET